Mental Health Rights in Saudi Arabia

 • You are facing discrimination because of a mental health condition.

-• Seek voluntary treatment through your local hospital's psychiatry department or mental health clinic.
+• Seek voluntary treatment through your hospital's psychiatry department, a mental health clinic, or the Seha telemedicine platform for an initial consultation.

-• If a family member is involuntarily admitted, verify the legal requirements — two psychiatrists and a court order within 72 hours.
+• If a family member is involuntarily admitted, verify the legal requirements — two independent psychiatrists must concur, and a court order is required within 72 hours.

-• If facing discrimination, file a complaint with the Human Rights Commission or MHRSD.
+• If facing discrimination, file a complaint with the Human Rights Commission (80012 44444) or MHRSD for employment-related discrimination.

 What should you NOT do?

-• Do not allow involuntary admission without proper legal process — demand the court order and two-doctor requirement.
+• Do not allow involuntary admission without proper legal process — demand documentation of the two-psychiatrist requirement and the 72-hour court order.

-• Do not share someone's mental health information without their consent — it is legally protected.
+• Do not share someone's mental health information without their explicit consent — it is legally protected with additional safeguards.

 You came here to know your rights — help someone else know theirs.